gpodder/mygpo/doc/dev/installation.rst

     mkdir -p /tmp/mygpo-test-media
     echo /tmp/mygpo-test-media > envs/dev/MEDIA_ROOT

-On an Debian/Ubuntu based system, you can perform this configuration with
+You can perform this configuration with

 .. code-block:: bash